Balancing Compassion with Justice, A Catholic Perspective on Charity and Illegal Immigration

 Every decision, therefore, that the Christian takes in life will be controlled by the fact that it must be compatible with following Him.
 This means no Christian life will avoid Calvary; though we may come to it by many different ways.

 The role of suffering is consistent with our apostolic teachings, especially by the early Christians.
 It is also better understood by Christians living in many parts of the world where they are under constant threat and attack, but display and practice their Faith, regardless of the potential consequences.
 Tertullion, one of the early Fathers of the Second Century Church, noted: The blood of martyrs is the seed of Christians.
-While through death we are transformed, the discipline of putting our faith, love and charity above the suffering is what makes saints - saints.

 Charity is deeply nourished by the Church's teachings, sacraments, Eucharist, prayer, and evangelization.
 As Underhill emphasizes, the Church plays a crucial role in guiding us toward a life filled with charity, rooted in Christ's love and sacrifice.
 Evangelization is not about proclaiming Bible verses on street corners but about actively sharing our faith through acts of charity with those we encounter.
 This outward expression of faith flows from our desire to uncover the richness and beauty of Christian truths: